22 Nov The PTC Decisions on Israel’s Legal Challenges to the Arrest Warrants

 Art.
 19 Challenge

 Two days after filing its Art.
-18 challenge, Israel invoked Art.
-19 to ask the Pre-Trial Chamber to dismiss the applications for arrest warrants for Netanyahu and Gallant on the ground that the Court lacks jurisdiction over crimes committed in Palestine by Israeli nationals.
+18 challenge, Israel asked the Pre-Trial Chamber pursuant to Art.
+19 to dismiss the applications for arrest warrants for Netanyahu and Gallant on the ground that the Court lacks jurisdiction over crimes committed in Palestine by Israeli nationals.
 Israel’s argument — which echoed the one offered by a number of states, organisations, and individuals during the July amicus process — consisted of three interrelated claims: (1) Palestine is not a sovereign state, so the ICC cannot exercise territorial jurisdiction over crimes committed on Palestinian territory; (2) any exercise of jurisdiction over crimes committed on Palestinian territory must therefore be based on the jurisdictional provisions in the Oslo Accords; and (3) under the Oslo Accords, Palestinian authorities have no jurisdiction over Israeli nationals concerning crimes allegedly committed on the territory identified in the arrest-warrant applications.

 Here are the relevant paragraphs from the Introduction to Israel’s request (paras.
 7 and 8):